Protecting Ventura County’s Historic, Cultural, and Natural Resources

 Incentives & Applications

 Incentives encourage preservation by offering fiscal returns in exchange for preservation efforts.
-The County also ensures preservation through the issuance of a Certificate of Appropriateness where required for designated Cultural resources.
+The County also ensures preservation through the issuance of a Certificate of Appropriateness or Certificate of Review where required for designated and potentially eligible cultural heritage sites.

 Mills Act Program